-The device is selected by pulling \overline{CS} low.
-The 8-bit READ instruction is transmitted to the 25LC512 followed by the 16-bit address.
+The device is selected by pulling $\overline{\text{CS}}$ low.
+The 8-bit READ instruction is transmitted to the 25AA1024 followed by the 24-bit address, with seven MSBs of the address being "don't care" bits.
 After the correct READ instruction and address are sent, the data stored in the memory at the selected address is shifted out on the SO pin.
-The data stored in the memory at the next address can be read sequentially by continuing to